Working Papers

 Work in Progress

-This paper introduces an innovative estimation method and derives asymptotic inferences for time-varying impulse responses in a high-dimensional (HD), state-dependent VAR model.
-Traditional approaches based on nonlinear HD Local Projection (HDLP) methods lack solid theoretical justification, particularly regarding the potential non-equivalence between recursive VAR and the Local Projection method in nonlinear contexts.
-In contrast, our methodology is firmly grounded in the state-dependent VAR framework.
-We also address the challenge of asymptotic bias in impulse response estimation within high-dimensional settings.
-To mitigate this bias, we propose a moment-based pseudo-local projection method that estimates time-varying impulse responses while correcting for biases arising from penalized estimation.
-Overall, we provide de-biased time-varying impulse responses with asymptotic Gaussian inferences.
-The methodology is supported by Monte Carlo simulations, and we demonstrate its application in two macroeconomic contexts: monetary policy and government spending.
+This paper introduces a novel estimation method and derives asymptotic inferences for time-varying impulse responses within a high-dimensional (HD) state-dependent VAR model.
+Existing approaches based on HD Local Projection (HDLP) methods often lack a robust theoretical foundation, particularly due to potential discrepancies in impulse response estimands between VAR and Local Projection techniques in nonlinear contexts.
+In contrast, our approach is rigorously rooted in the state-dependent VAR framework.
+We further address the challenge of asymptotic bias in impulse response estimation in high-dimensional settings, thus filling a critical gap in the literature on state-dependent impulse response in HD framework.
+Additionally, our work complements existing research on impulse response estimation in HD linear VAR models.
+The effectiveness of the methodology is supported through Monte Carlo simulations, and we illustrate its practical application in two macroeconomic contexts: monetary policy and government spending.

 • “Generic identification and practical specification for multivariate time series”